Nauchnik/alias/README.md

                  calculates a corresponding runtime estimation.
 It also can solve a given instance via provided backdoor and solver.

-localsearch/     implementation of greedy best first search (GBFS) which
+optimization/    implementation of discrete black-box optimization algorithms which
-                 traverses a search space in order to find a backdoor with low runtime estimation
+                 traverse a search space in order to find a backdoor with low runtime estimation

 genipainterval/  program for IPASIR.
 This program is used to build an incremental